Stegasaurus-Stoinks/Stoinkulator/README.md

 # Stoinkulator
 calculator for ze stoinks
+for project imports:
-run pip install -e . for proper imports
+pip install -e .
+for all dependencies:
+pip install -r requirements.txt